thegrommet/thegrommet.github.io/_posts/2016-08-12-build-a-lamp-stack-centos-7.md

 ---
 layout: post
-title: Build a LAMP (Linux, Apache, MySQL, PHP) Stack on CentOS 7
+title: How to build a LAMP (Linux, Apache, MySQL, PHP) Stack on CentOS 7
 ---

 <strong>Step by step instructions on how to install a LAMP stack on CentOS 7 on AWS</strong>

 This tutorial walks through the basics of setting up a standard LAMP stack on AWS.
-To note, this tutorial will not actually be using MySQL, but rather MariaDB as a drop-in replacement.
+Running Linux, Apache, MySQL and PHP (LAMP) is one of the most popular configurations for dynamic web applications, utlitizing a powerful bundle of open source software.
+By following the instructions in this guide, it should take about 15 minutes to have the LAMP server up and running.

 Begin by creating an AWS EC2 t2.medium instance (or whatever size you wish) - it can always be resized before going into production usage.
 Our preference in Linux flavor is CentOS 7, available through the AWS Marketplace, but these commands should work for any RPM-based system (RHEL, CentOS, Fedora).